DetectiveMB/Task-Arithmetic-for-ZS-IR/README.md

 The repository is organized as follows:

 - `Scripts`: the code used to run the experiments, described in detail below.
-- `Results`: the performance obtained by our approach

 ## Downloading and sampling the original datasets